-The keto diet is a high–fat, low–carbohydrate diet that’s often accompanied by increased protein intake.
+The keto diet is a high–fat, low–carb diet that’s often accompanied by increased protein intake.

 It was originally created to help reduce the severity and frequency of seizures for those who suffer with epilepsy.
-More recently it has been implicated as a viable weight–loss diet and may be of benefit to those with metabolic conditions too.
+More recently it‘s been used as a viable weight–loss diet.

 The keto diet is focused around the goal of achieving ketosis and minimising insulin production.
-Ketosis is the state in which we are so carb depleted that our body will use dietary fat and or fat stores for energy.
+Ketosis is a state our bodies go into when we are so carb depleted that our dietary fat and/or fat stores are used for energy.

 The body breaks down fat to produce ketones (hence ketosis) which can enter the energy cycles to produce energy.
-It typically takes around 3–4 days of a very low carb diet (sub 50g a day) to achieve ketosis.1 For some it can take as much as a week!
+It typically takes around 3–4 days of a very low carb diet (sub 50g a day) to achieve ketosis.1 And for some it can take as much as a week!

-This is arguably the toughest hurdle for first time keto-dieters to overcome as this period of metabolic adaptation can be stressful, met with cravings and hunger, fatigue and extreme irritability.
+This is arguably the toughest hurdle for first time keto-dieters to overcome as this period of metabolic adaptation can be stressful, met with cravings, hunger, fatigue and extreme irritability.